Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The company doesn’t outsource the job to low-cost countries, nor does it equip the watches with movements from other producers, but manufactures them entirely in-house.

-The independence from the movement producers has helped cut the costs, which is visible from the prices of Orient watches when the most affordable pieces often sell for less than $100.
+The independence from the movement producers has helped cut the costs, which eventually has helped Orient market some of its automatic watches for as little as $100.

 When the higher-end models, such as Orient Star watches, are entirely made in Japan, the others are most probably assembled elsewhere.
 Hong Kong is thought to be the primary location.
 Since the information on the places of production is limited, the question recedes to pure assumptions only.

 Another question, though, is the importance of that exact location.
 When even the Swiss luxury brands source parts of their watches from Asia, or Apple assembling its iPhones in China, does it really matter where a particular Orient watch is made?